Shoumik-Mujtaheed/CSE423-Project-Temple-Run-Clone-using-OpenGL-Python-/README.md

 Character [Shoumik]
-Player will run forward automatically on game start and running speed will increase periodically ✅\n Player can switch between three lanes of the track ✅\n Players will have 10 healths.
+Player will run forward automatically on game start and running speed will increase periodically ✅ Player can switch between three lanes of the track ✅ Players will have 10 healths.
 Colliding with obstacles will lose 1 health.
-Getting an extra life boost will gain 1 health. ✅\n
-Character color change in interaction and collision.
-The player's head will flash RED on collision, and GREEN when collecting coins. ✅\n
+Getting an extra life boost will gain 1 health. ✅ Character color change in interaction and collision.
+The player's head will flash RED on collision, and GREEN when collecting coins. ✅
-Track [Shoumik]\n
+Track [Shoumik]
 Procedural track chunk system.
 The track has three lanes.
-Players can switch between track lanes by pressing “A-left” or “D-right”. ✅\n
+Players can switch between track lanes by pressing “A-left” or “D-right”. ✅
 Camera [Shoumik]
 Camera will follow player from a fixed distance and angle with adjustable FOV and distance ✅ Environment  [Rafi]